valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 However, one subtle aspect of the behavior changed between Redis OSS versions 2.8.11 and 2.8.12.
 Prior to Redis OSS version 2.8.12, the database selected by the Lua script was *set as the current database* for the client connection that had called it.
 As of Redis OSS version 2.8.12, the database selected by the Lua script only affects the execution context of the script, and does not modify the database that's selected by the client calling the script.
-This semantic change between patch level releases was required since the old behavior was inherently incompatible with Redis' replication and introduced bugs.
+This semantic change between patch level releases was required since the old behavior was inherently incompatible with Valkey' replication and introduced bugs.

 ## Runtime libraries

-The Redis Lua runtime context always comes with several pre-imported libraries.
+The Valkey Lua runtime context always comes with several pre-imported libraries.

 The following [standard Lua libraries](https://www.lua.org/manual/5.1/manual.html#5) are available to use: